Liberated By Upward Mobility

 The type of mobility that feeds a Harley rider’s soul is free and unpretentious.
 Upward mobility is a completely different thing.
 But to one Harley dealer it proved to be just as liberating.

-Chester’s Fort Lauderdale Harley-Davidson® is one of the biggest Harley dealerships in the United States, serving the south Florida market from its 64,000 sq ft facility in Sunrise, FL.
+Chester’s Fort Lauderdale Harley-Davidson® is one of the largest Harley dealerships in the United States, serving the south Florida market from its 64,000 sq ft facility in Sunrise, FL.
 In addition to selling new and used bikes, Chester’s FtL rents bikes, sells a complete line of Harley apparel and merchandise, and has a large service, repair and parts department.

 The total store square footage ranks among the largest 5% of Harley dealers nationwide.
 The majority of space, however, is allocated to the primary sales and support areas – the showroom, service department and administrative offices, leaving limited space for storage.